NSS-SE-Jumpstart/curriculum/parts/part1/classroom/clothesline.md

 ```

 > **NOTE:** It may be tempting to try to think of a _clever_ approach to "efficiently" print the clothesline image.
 Do not do this.
 It's perfectly fine to have nine different versions of the clothesline image and to use an `if/elif/else` statement to choose the right one.

+### Phase Sixteen

+Pause a moment.
+Look back at what you've built.
+It's a lot.
+What do you think of it?
+Are you proud of it?
+You should be.

+We know.
+We know.
+We're not supposed to tell you how you _should_ feel.
+What you feel is, simply, what you feel.
+Whatever you feel is fine and valid and all that...

+Still, though, you should be proud.
+Seriously.

+### Phase Seventeen

+The game works.
+It works well.
+It's great.
+As long as the secret word is "apple"...

+Way back at the beginning of this project, you created a variable called `secret_word` and set it's value to the string `"apple"`.
+As you've tested you may have changed the value to another word, but each time you run the program, you know what the word is.
+Where's the fun in that?

+Create a new function called `pick_secret_word` that will return a secret word.